datadryad/dryad-app/documentation/technical_notes/adding_api_accounts.md

 Adding a New API Account
 ========================

+Users can now create their own [API accounts](../apis/api_account.md), and userless accounts can be created through the web interface for journal APIs.
+This historic documentation outlines the old process.

+---

 Each API account must be associated with a user account.
 In most cases, the user requesting the account will have previously logged in to Dryad so they have a user record and you will want to find their user